Dependencies

 Circular Dependencies

-The system prevents circular dependencies.
+The system prevents circular dependencies (A → B → A).
 If you can't create a dependency, check for existing links that would create a circle.

 Best Practices

-- Use FS dependencies primarily - Finish-to-Start is the most intuitive and common
+- Use FS dependencies primarily - Most intuitive and common

-- Don't over-link - Only create dependencies where there's a real relationship
+- Don't over-link - Only create real relationships

-- Use lag for buffers - Add lag time to account for curing, drying, or review time
+- Use lag for buffers - Account for curing, drying, review time

-- Review the critical path - Dependencies that affect the project end date are critical
+- Review the critical path - Red lines affect project end date

-- Document unusual dependencies - If using SS, FF, or SF, note why in the task description
+- Document unusual dependencies - Note why SS, FF, or SF was used

 Related